|1950 - 2000|

-The Swiss Jo Siffert was the first successful Swiss driver
+Jo Siffert was the first successful Swiss in the

-in the Formula One.
-He wasted his first five years of his career with weak
+Formula 1 circus.
+He wasted the first five years of his career in weak

 | Patrick Depailler

-Depailler had to wait a long time till his first victory.
+Depailler had to wait a long time for his first

-another victory in Spain before his legs were smashed because of an accident
+In 1979, he recorded another victory in Spain before shattering his

 |Elio de Angelis